pahund/rum-pum-pum/README.md

 * `npm install`

-Start the application (webpack dev server) like so:
+This will install all the required npm packages and start a Grunt build that creates a `dist` folder with static files (HTML, CSS, JS, etc.).
+Open up `dist/index.html` in your browser to play (needs to support Web Audio API).

+## Development

+Rum Pum Pum uses [webpack](http://webpack.github.io/) to optimize and bundle its resources.
+For easy developement with live reloading, you can start a webpack dev server:

 * `npm start`

-Open up [localhost:8080](http://localhost:8080/) in your favorite browser (needs to support Web Audio API).
+Open up [localhost:8080](http://localhost:8080/) in your favorite browser.

-## Creating Optimized Distribution Version

-Rum Pum Pum uses [webpack](http://webpack.github.io/) to optimize and bundle its resources.
-To create a distribution, use this command (after initial `npm install`):

-    grunt

 ## Running Tests